 The course is a study of the major figures of British and American drama from the Age of Shakespeare to the 20th century.
+Credit, three hours.

 ENGL-309.
 THE ENGLISH RENAISSANCE

 The course is a survey of the literature of the English Renaissance with special study of the major authors: Sidney, Spencer, Shakespeare, Johnson, and Donne.
 Credit, three hours.